trushil/Arduino-Security-Panel-System/README.md

 * Connect USB cable of arduino to the PC.
 * Open Arduino IDE then goto  File->New or press ctrl+N.
 * Then goto tools->Port and select the COM port for Arduino Mega 2560.
-* Copy the code from [Arduino-Mega_Code] (https://github.com/trushil/Arduino-Security-Panel-System/blob/master/src/Arduino-Mega_Code.ino) and paste it in Arduino sketch.
+* Copy the code from [Arduino-Mega_Code.ino](https://github.com/trushil/Arduino-Security-Panel-System/blob/master/src/Arduino-Mega_Code.ino) and paste it in Arduino sketch.
 * Download all the libraries from [here](https://github.com/trushil/Arduino-Security-Panel-System/tree/master/libraries).
 Then go to Documents\Arduino\libraries and pase them here.
 * Compile the sketch by clicking the check button below file option or press ctrl+R.
 * After the sketch gets compiled with no errors press the right arrow button below edit option or press ctrl+U to upload the sketch to Arduino Mega 2560.